BradyRosa/rain-receipt/README.md

 4. Test or verify the changes using the appropriate project tools.
 5. Commit the changes with a clear message.
 6. Push the branch and open a review if applicable.

+## Project Structure

+The exact structure of `rain-receipt` may evolve.

+Common directories and files may include:

+- Source code files